-Greyhounds are required to have a muzzle securely fixed to prevent them from biting any person or animal.
+Greyhounds are required, when in public, to have a muzzle securely fixed to their mouths.

-If a greyhound initiates an attack or harassment, the registered owner must notify their council and the Dog and Cat Management Board immediately.
+If a greyhound with a muzzle exemption initiates an attack or harassment, the registered owner must notify their council and the Dog and Cat Management Board immediately.
 The incident will be investigated to determine whether the muzzle exemption should be revoked.

 Greyhounds are required to be under effective control by a leash of no more than two (2) metres at all times when outside of the premises they are kept.
-Off-leash areas (such as dog parks) do not apply to greyhounds, unless the greyhound is attending an authorised council greyhound off-leash event.
+Off-leash areas (such as dog parks) do not apply to greyhounds, unless the greyhound is attending a Board approved council greyhound off-leash event.